plattebasintimelapse/pbt-potd/README.md

 	brew reinstall ffmpeg --with-libvpx --with-theora

 I think there is a compilation guide for Raspberry Pi.
+Found [here](https://trac.ffmpeg.org/wiki/CompilationGuide/RaspberryPi).

 Install virutalenv if you don't already have it: